Statistic Caribou Maine National

 Caribou Racial Demographics & Ethnicity

-The Caribou racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Caribou is 96.4% White, 0.3% Black or African American, 0.1% Asian, 0.8% American Indian and 0% Native Hawaiian - 1.3% of the population identify as Hispanic or Latino.
-Of all households, 91.9% reported speaking English only, while 1.1% reported speaking Spanish only.
-A total of 3.4% of residents were considered foreign born.
+The 5 largest ethnic groups in Caribou are 96.4% White, 0.3% Black or African American, 0.1% Asian, 0.8% American Indian and 0% Native Hawaiian, with 1.3% of the population identifying as Hispanic or Latino.
+Of note, 91.9% of households reported speaking English only, while 1.1% reported speaking Spanish only.
+Additionally, 3.4% of residents were classified as foreign-born.
+The Caribou racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Caribou Population Density

-Regions characterized by lower-than-average population density, such as Caribou, offer a chance for a more relaxed lifestyle, deeper connection to nature, vibrant community bonds, enhanced affordability, and heightened safety, making them enticing options for those seeking refuge from the frenetic pace of urban life.
-These areas often boast a more budget-friendly cost of living, with housing prices typically more affordable and residents may benefit from reduced taxes, living expenses, and insurance rates.
-Low population density areas often exhibit lower crime rates than densely populated urban regions, fostering a greater sense of safety and security for residents and their families.
-The Caribou population density is 97 people per square mile, which ranks below 50% of cities nationwide, presenting ample opportunities to enjoy these exceptional benefits.
+Areas like Caribou, characterized by below-average population density, offer a quieter lifestyle, closer connection to nature, strong community ties, improved affordability and enhanced safety, appealing to individuals seeking a break from urban life.
+These regions often boast a more affordable cost of living, with housing prices typically more accessible and residents may benefit from lower taxes, living expenses and insurance rates.
+Low population density areas also tend to have lower crime rates compared to densely populated urban areas, contributing to a greater sense of security for residents and their families.
+The Caribou population density is 100 people per square mile, which ranks lower than 50% of cities nationwide, presenting ample opportunity to enjoy these advantages.

 Is Caribou Family Friendly?